sbt/sbt-atmos/README.md

 **Note:** *These settings need to come after the Akka library dependency settings, to have the appropriate trace dependencies automatically added based on the Akka version being used.
-Otherwise an extra dependency will need to be added manually.*
+Otherwise an extra setting will need to be added, specifying the Akka version to use.
+See the section on trace dependencies below.*

 For a full `.scala` build, add these settings to your project settings, after the Akka library dependencies: